 6. Fact: Saw palmetto can reduce male hair loss

-One study in mouse models found that saw palmetto promotes hair regeneration and repairs hair loss by activating the signaling pathways responsible for hair growth.
+One study in mouse models found that saw palmetto

-7. Myth: It does nothing for women
+7. Myth: Saw palmetto does nothing for females

 8. Myth: Saw palmetto has no side effects because it is a plant

 As with any supplement, it is a good idea to discuss the use of saw palmetto with a doctor first.
-While it is safe for most healthy adults, some people have reported side effects.
+Although it is safe for most healthy adults, some people have reported side effects.
 Saw palmetto may also interfere with other medications.